 A non-competition clause will state that you can’t work within a specific specialty for a period within a defined geographic region.
 Let’s take a cardiologist as an example.
 The non-compete will state that you can’t work in cardiology for one year after the contract terminates within 15 miles of the primary practice location.
-The important parts of any non-compete are the definition of the specialty.
-Some people are boarded in multiple specialties and can do different things like a hospitalist.
+The crucial parts of any non-compete are the definition of the specialty.
+Some are boarded in multiple specialties and can do different things, like a hospitalist.
 For further information on healthcare specializations and agreements, consider visiting the American Medical Association.

 Negotiating Details in the Non-Compete

 If you are, as I said before, working for a hospitalist a hospital.
-Then you want to have the opportunity to do maybe primary care, ED, or urgent care for that year.
+Then you want to have the opportunity to do primary care, ED, or urgent care for that year.
 And then you can switch back to being hospitalists in that area if you want to.
 That’s the first part.
 Now, how long should it be?
 Well, most are somewhere between one to two years.
 The American Academy of Family Physicians offers some great resources for better understanding these issues.

 In most states, one year is considered the enforceable amount.
 If you have a two-year non-compete, you would ask to limit that to one year.
 One year is fair.
 I don’t think any state will find that a one-year non-compete isn’t fair.
-That is unless it is a state that completely finds any non-compete unenforceable.
-There are a few states like that, but we’re talking about states where it can be enforced.
+That is, unless it is a state that completely finds any non-compete unenforceable.
+There are a few states like that, but we’re talking about states that can enforce it.

 If you have a longer than one-year non-compete, you want to cut that down to one year.
-And then the most important part of a non-compete is the definition of where you can’t practice.
-The simplest way would be you can’t compete, or you can’t have a job within 10 miles of the primary location where you work in.
+And then the most crucial part of a non-compete is the definition of where you can’t practice.
+The simplest way would be you can’t compete or have a job within 10 miles of the primary location where you work.

 Considering Employer’s Number of Business Locations

-Is it every site that the physician owns?
-Is it just the sites that you worked at?
-You want to limit that as much as possible as well.
-I mean, one trick is to say, if they have multiple locations anywhere where I’ve generated more than 35% of my charges.
+I mean, one trick is to say if they have multiple locations anywhere where I’ve generated more than 35% of my charges.
 That way, it can only be two locations when you do the math on that one.
 That’s where the fight matters.
-Suppose you’re with an enormous employer with 20 locations in the city, saying it’s 10 miles from 20 locations.
+Suppose you’re with an enormous employer with 20 locations in the city, saying it’s 10 miles from 20 sites.
 I can’t imagine any court would find that reasonable or enforceable in that case.

 A Brief Example of a Non-Clause

 Many savvy employers will have a ‘you cannot hire them.’
-I mean, if I was writing a contract for practice.
-I would make certain that it doesn’t just say you can’t solicit them.
-I would also say you cannot hire them.
+Suppose I was writing a contract for practice.
+I would ensure that it doesn’t just say you can’t solicit them.
+I would also tell you you cannot hire them.
 But in that scenario, it depends on what the language is.
 Still, you couldn’t actively solicit the employees or potentially not hire them.
 So, that’s a brief example of a non-clause.

 What to Know Before Signing Your First Physician Contract | Contracts

 What should you know before you sign your first physician employment contract?
-This question is a broad topic, but we’re going to hit the main areas, things to think about before signing your first employment agreement.
+This question is a broad topic, but we’re going to hit the main areas and things to consider before signing your first employment agreement.